christian-monch/dump-things-server/README.md

 - `GET /<collection>/records/<class>`: retrieve all objects of type `<class>` or any of its subclasses that are stored in the global storage space of the service.
  If a token is provided, all matching objects from the token storage space are returned in addition.
- Objects from token space take precedence over objects from the global space, i.e. if there are two objects with identical `id` in the global store and the object store, the record from the token store will be returned.
+ Objects from token space take precedence over objects from the global space, i.e. if there are two objects with identical `pid` in the global store and the object store, the record from the token store will be returned.
  The endpoints supports the query parameter `format`, which determines the format of the query result.
  It can be set to `json` (the default) or to `ttl`,

-- `GET /<collection>/record?id=<id>`: retrieve an object with the id `<id>` from the global storage of the service.
+- `GET /<collection>/record?pid=<pid>`: retrieve an object with the pid `<pid>` from the global storage of the service.
 If a token is provided, the object is also searched in the token storage space.
 Only objects with a type defined by the schema associated with `<collection>` are considered.
   The endpoints supports the query parameter `format`, which determines the format of the query result.
   It can be set to `json` (the default) or to `ttl`,